 - Reference items

 Books should be returned or renewed promptly.
-Items may be renewed if not requested by another user.
+Items may be renewed up to ten times if not requested by another user.
 If materials are not returned, you will be invoiced for replacement plus an administrative fee and until the matter is settled, your Library account and access to library resources will be suspended.
 Failure to return the item(s) or pay the invoice could lead to membership sanctions.